 Licensed Professionals to Guide You

-I’m not the kind of therapist who simply asks, “How do you feel about that?”
-I will tell you what I hear and what your body language/facial expressions say.
-Based on this, I can give you the education and resources I think will be helpful and ask you to try some techniques to see if making small changes can help.
+We not the kind of therapist who simply asks, “How do you feel about that?” we will tell you what we hear and what your body language/facial expressions say.
+Based on this, we can give you the education and resources we think will be helpful and ask you to try some techniques to see if making small changes can help.

 "You are braver than you believe, stronger than you seem and smarter than you think."

 I graduated from Syracuse University and have been a therapist for over 30 years, beginning my private practice in 2001 in Tampa, Florida.
 Since then, I have moved a few times but settled in Northwest Arkansas.
 I have worked in agency outpatient counseling centers in New York, Maine, and Florida and I’m licensed in AR, FL, ID, and MO as a Clinical Social Worker.